kanzure/nanoengineer/src/README.txt

 This is nanoENGINEER-1 v0.7 (Alpha 7) as of April 18, 2006.
 See the COPYRIGHT section for distribution and copyright notices.
 Send all bug reports and questions for nanoENGINEER-1 to support@nanorex.com.

-You may access the most current copy of this file on-line at: http://www.nanoengineer-1.com in the Documentation section.
+You may access the most current copy of this file on-line at: http://www.nanoengineer-1.net/mediawiki/index.php?title=Readme_A7

 ===========================
 MINIMUM SYSTEM REQUIREMENTS